erictempleton1/ericlearns/content/post/build-a-thing.md

 	return col;
 }
 ```
 Now we can do whatever we want with the column data!
 But, remember there could be a header cell in the data, so be sure to account for that too.
-For parsing and access specific columns.
 So here is the final code for each of our three files.
 The program can be compiled using a command like:

 > g++ main.cpp parseIt.cpp -o parser.exe